libpasta/libpasta-hugo/content/introduction/basic-usage.md

 `libpasta` will use any parameters set directly, then use any values specified in configuration files, and finally all remaining variables are set to defaults.

+`libpasta` also has a [parameter selection tool](../../advanced/tuning) which can optionally output configuration values.